By Kelsey Tonner (Beabetterguide.com) — 4 Feb 2021

 It can be done.
 I was not always an amazing guide – far from it.
 But here – in my humble opinion – are five important things you need to do.

-This is an area of your site that is aimed at potential tour leaders, and it should stay online permanently.
+As we previously covered in the tour operator’s guide to hiring the best guides and staff, your Jobs or Careers area is a section of your site that is aimed at potential tour leaders, and it should stay online permanently.
 You will not be hiring permanently, but potential prospects will be visiting your site year-round and wanting to know what it is like to work for your company.

 Now get specific and answer these questions for potential candidates:

 Build and develop an FAQ section for potential candidates and add the most common questions you are asked (e.g. Do I need a second language to apply?
 How does scheduling work?
-How much work can i expect, Will the job be seasonal? etc.)
+How much work can I expect and will the job be seasonal?
+What are the top skills of a tour guide within this business? etc.)

 Remember, this section of your website will stay online and be your main recruiting tool.
 Be sure to indicate your hiring cycle and update the page when you are accepting applications.
 Want to be a real pro?
 Insert a field where interested people can leave their contact info, then inform them by e-mail when your next round of hiring begins!